The constructive inverse Galois problem via Hilbert modular forms: realizing the transitive group 17T7: The inverse Galois problem for 17T7

-After noting that $\det \rho=\varepsilon_{29^\infty,F}$ is the $29$-adic cyclotomic character restricted to $F$, we conclude that $\rho$ is associated to a Hilbert modular form $g$.
-This form must have parallel weight $2$ (by the determinant), and its level is squarefree by semistability and must be supported within the primes of bad reduction of $F$.
-This shows that the level of the form must be $\frakN$.
-Finally, the dimension of the newforms at this level is $22$, and already either prime above $11$ distinguishes these newforms so only $g=f'$ is a possible match. \end{proof}
+After noting that $\det \rho=\varepsilon_{29^\infty,F}$ is the $29$-adic cyclotomic character restricted to $F$, we conclude that $\rho$ is associated to a Hilbert modular form.
+This form must have parallel weight $2$ (by the determinant), and its level is squarefree by semistability and must be supported within the primes of bad reduction of $A_0$.

+This shows that the level of the form divides $\sqrt{3}\frakN$.
+At level $\frakN$ the dimension is $22$ and either prime above $11$ distinguishes the newforms and only $f'$ is a match.
+At the remaining levels, using eigenvalues at small primes we find no match---the largest space considered is the space of newforms of level $\sqrt{3}\frakN$, of dimension $142$. \end{proof}

-\begin{remark} It follows from \Cref{prop:descendtoQQ} and \Cref{prop:modularity} that the Shimura curve $X$ and the exhibited curve $X'$ have isogenous Jacobians over $F$, but it unfortunately does not prove that they are isomorphic as curves. \end{remark}
+\begin{remark} It follows from \Cref{prop:descendtoQQ} and \Cref{prop:modularity} that the Shimura curve $X'$ and the exhibited curve $X_0$ have isogenous Jacobians over $F$, but it unfortunately does not prove that they are isomorphic as curves. \end{remark}

+\begin{remark} The methods of Voight--Willis \cite{VW} give another technique for computing equations of Shimura curves (of arbitrary genus).
+Since we already had the period lattice, we found numerical reconstruction to be easier here; but we hope to use this technique in future work, as it would for example also provide us (numerically) the images of CM points. \end{remark}

 In theory, it is now possible to separately compute the $2$-isogeny representation of $\Jac(X)$ and see that it agrees with the one computed numerically from the Hilbert modular form~$f$.
 With significant effort, we can also carry this out in practice.